-A few years ago the word 'gamification' started appearing in relation to websites which used badges, stars, high scores, streaks, social competition, unlockable achievements, or any sort of points-based reward system more familiar to gamers than website users.
+A few years ago the word 'gamification' started appearing in relation to websites which used badges, stars, high scores, streaks, social competition, unlockable achievements, or any sort of points-based reward system traditionally more familiar to gamers than website users.
 Remember that?
 Duolingo, the language-learning supersite, even coined its own 'tokens', called lingots.

 A lingot [ling-guht] is the Duolingo virtual currency.
 The more you learn on Duolingo, the more lingots you'll receive and be able to use in the store!

-StackOverflow, the developers' Q&A uber-site, was another one of the first (even earlier than Duolingo, in fact) to make a big thing of gamification.
+StackOverflow (SO), the developers' Q&A uber-site, was another one of the first (even earlier than Duolingo, in fact) to make a big thing of gamification.
 Its two-dimensional system of both points (reputation) and gold, silver, and bronze badges made the site addictive to developers.
 A certain type of dev, at least.

 So, if owls' tracksuits and spurious notions of 'reputation' wouldn't motivate someone to use a site, what would?

 How about money?
 That has a tried and tested tendency to motivate people, doesn't it?
 Now cryptocurrencies can be plugged into websites it's possible to reward users with native internet money.
-And I'm not talking about some worthless native token I've come up with, I'm talking ether, the native currency of Ethereum.
+And I'm not talking about some native token I've come up with, I'm talking ether, the native currency of Ethereum.

 If had a website and I wanted someone to do some work on my site, say help translate foreign-language articles, shouldn't I offer to pay them?
 Or at least create the chance they might get paid?
 So how would that work?

-JayJayWords (JJ) takes articles from foreign-language sites, for example Le Monde, the French news site, and presents them individually, parsing them so that each individual word in the article functions as a button such that it can be clicked on and tagged.
+JayJayWords (JJ) takes articles from foreign-language sites, for example Le Monde, the French news site, and presents them individually, parsing them so that each individual word in the article functions as a button that can be clicked on and tagged.
 Tagged means the user supplies some or all of:

 This tagging of a word is the basic unit of work that JJ is asking the user for.
 It's the value a user who knows Russian, Italian, or Chinese brings to the site.